-5.10 Although sustainable public transport can provide an alternative to or complement car use, car ownership is an established aspect of modern life particularly in rural areas and satisfactorily accommodating parked cars is a key function of most streets.
-Designs need to reconcile the need to provide attractive streets that include adequate parking, but without detracting from the character or visual guality of the place.
+- Although sustainable public transport can 5.10 provide an alternative to, or complement car use, car ownership is an established aspect of modern life particularly in rural areas and satisfactorily accommodating parked cars is a key function of most streets.
+Designs need to reconcile the need to provide attractive streets that include adequate parking, but without detracting from the character or visual quality of the place.
 In successful developments car parking areas are designed as positive spaces that may either be urban in character or softened by planting trees and other vegetation, depending upon their location.
-Well designed places integrate car parking without it becoming over-dominant.

-5.11 A balance of allocated and unallocated parking spaces should be provided to ensure that the parking provision meets the need generated by the development.
+Well designed places integrate car parking without it becoming over-dominant. - 5.11 A balance of allocated and unallocated parking spaces should be provided to ensure that the parking provision meets the need generated by the development.
 Applicants should discuss the nature and level of parking provision with the Councils Roads Officers.
-The design of parking provision must balance a number of issues to make sure that spaces are used, including:

-- safe and convenient to use; - being overlooked by occupiers of neighbouring buildings; and - creating high quality settings that support the character of the place.
+The design of parking provision must balance a number of issues to make sure that spaces are used, including: - safe and convenient to use; - being overlooked by occupiers of neighbouring buildings; and - creating high quality settings that support the character of the place.

-5.12 There are several different methods of accommodating cars within a new development, all of which have positive and negative aspects.
+5.12 There are several different methods of accommodating cars within a development, all of which have positive and negative aspects.
 How cars are parked in the context of development has a direct bearing on the amenity, appearance and size of the space between buildings.
-The Council would prefer more emphasis on parking to the side and rear of buildings rather than to the front.
+The Council would prefer more emphasis on parking to the side and rear of buildings rather than to the front where it is provided within the curtilage.

-On street parking:
+On street parking

-5.13 The most traditional car parking method is to provide unallocated spaces on the street.
+- 5.13 The most traditional car parking method is to provide unallocated spaces on the street.
 This enables every space to be used by anyone and to its greatest efficiency.
 On-street parking can contribute to the character and vitality of a place, bringing movement and people onto the street.
-It is also a flexible way of providing parking that can adapt to changing levels of car ownership, cater for peak demands from different users and can also serve to slow vehicles and buffer pedestrians from traffic.

-5.14 The proportion of on-street parking appropriate for a particular scheme will be considered on its own merits, within the local context with regard to the parking provision that is required and the environmental impact of the proposals.
-Successful developments include street layouts that discourage parking elsewhere in the area, on pavements or on areas of green space.
+It is also a flexible way of providing parking that can adapt to changing levels of car ownership, cater for peak demands from different users and can also serve to slow vehicles and buffer pedestrians from traffic. - 5.14 The proportion of on-street parking appropriate for a particular scheme will be considered on its own merits, within the local context with regard to the parking provision that is required and the environmental impact of the proposals.
+Successful developments include street layouts that discourage parking elsewhere in the area, on pavements or on areas of green space. - 5.15 Angled parking bays are more efficient, but increase the width of the road; are potentially less safe, and can have a negative impact on the ground floor windows of habitable rooms, with lights shining in at night.
+Continuous areas of communal street parking, however, are also visually intrusive and need to be broken up, perhaps through the use of landscaping, or their quantity in one place restricted.